FAQ — Working Together

 - working directly “in” unresolved trauma

-Instead, we work with how past experiences are showing up now — in your nervous system, relationships, identity, and choices — and support regulation, integration, and agency in the present.
+Instead, we observe how past experiences are showing up, in your nervous system, relationships, identity and choices, and we create safe space to support regulation, integration and agency in the present.

 Where a different form of support would better serve you, this will always be named openly and respectfully.